-As part of our commitment to water stewardship, we completed the hospitality industry’s most comprehensive water risk assessment across our global estate of more than 5,000 open IHG branded hotels and pipeline hotels.
-Through a mapping exercise we have identified risks related to both water quantity and quality and this has set the foundation to develop tailored water stewardship action plans to apply best practice techniques for each of our hotels, particularly those in water-stressed areas.The IHG Green Engage system includes nearly 30 Green Solutions dedicated to water.
+As part of our commitment to water stewardship, we completed the hospitality industry’s most comprehensive water risk assessment across our entire global estate of open and pipeline hotels.
+We identified risks related to both water quantity and quality, and put in place tailored water stewardship action plans to apply best practice techniques for each of our hotels, particularly those in water-stressed areas.The IHG Green Engage system includes nearly 30 Green Solutions dedicated to water.